-1 The Complainant's complaint need not necessarily be against a specific individual but could concern an action, policy, procedure or decision by the College that the individual believes constitutes Unlawful Discrimination.
+2 The Complainant's complaint need not necessarily be against a specific individual but could concern an action, policy, procedure or decision by the College that the individual believes constitutes Unlawful Discrimination.

 - 1. Employees filing complaints ("Complainants") are urged to do so in writing as soon as possible but no later than thirty (30) days after disclosure or discovery of the facts giving rise to the complaint.
 Complaints submitted after the thirty (30) day period will still be investigated; however, Complainants should recognize that delays in reporting may significantly impair the ability of College officials to investigate and respond to such complaints.
-The Executive Director of Human Resources shall fully investigate any complaints.
+The Executive Director of Human Resources or designee shall fully investigate any complaints.
 During the course of the investigation, the Executive Director of Human Resources may consult with other relevant College administrators and the College Attorney. - 2.
 During the investigation, and if applicable to the complaint, the Executive Director of Human Resources shall meet with the Complainant and the alleged Perpetrator ("Respondent") separately and give each party an equal opportunity to provide evidence, including informing the Executive Director of Human Resources of any potential witnesses.
 Both parties will be given access to any information provided by the other in accordance with any federal or state confidentiality laws. - 3.
 During the investigation process, the Executive Director of Human Resources may implement temporary measures in order to facilitate an efficient and thorough investigation process as well as to protect the rights of all parties involved.
 The Executive Director of Human Resources may suspend an employee with pay pending an investigation if such action is in the College's best interest. - 4.
 A confidential file regarding the complaint shall be maintained by the Executive Director of Human Resources.
-To the extent possible, the College will keep all information relating to the complaint and investigations confidential; however, to maintain compliance with the Clery Act, both parties will be informed of the outcome of any institutional proceedings under this Procedures. - 5.
+To the extent possible, the College will keep all information relating to the complaint and investigations confidential; however, to maintain compliance with the Clery Act, both parties will be informed of the outcome of any institutional proceedings under these Procedures. - 5.
 The Executive Director of Human Resources shall make every effort to conclude the investigation as soon as possible but no later than thirty (30) calendar days.
 If the nature of the investigation requires additional time, the Executive Director of Human Resources may have an additional ten (10) calendar days to complete the investigation and shall notify the parties of this extension. - 6.
-Complainants will be notified of available counseling services and other interim protective measures.
+The parties to an investigation will be notified of available counseling services and other interim measures. - 7.
+If the Executive Director of Human Resources is named as a Respondent in the Complaint, the President may assign another College administrator to investigate the Complaint.
+If the President is named as a Respondent in the